ReVanced/revanced-manager/docs/3_updating-revanced-manager.md

 ## ⏭️ What's next

-The next section will inform you on methods for troubleshooting Manager.
+The next page will inform you on methods for troubleshooting Manager.

 Continue: [🛟 Troubleshooting](4_troubleshooting.md)